sides/war3observer/README.md

 You generally shouldn't, but if you experience the overlay not updating properly, you can try any of these:

 - Restart `war3observer.exe` (after you've started Warcraft III)
-- Refresh the browser cache in OBS (double-click on the source, hit OK)
+- Refresh the browser cache in OBS (`Refresh cache of current page` on the source)

 ### Updating